Fergal Keane OBE

 Fergal Keane has won numerous awards for his radio and television reports including: an OBE for work in Africa (1996), Royal Television Society Journalist of the Year, BAFTA, Sony Radio Reporter of the Year, Voice of the Viewer and Listener Award, George Orwell Prize, Bayeaux Prize for War Correspondents, Edward R Murrow Award for War Reporting, Human Rights Journalist of the year, Amnesty International, One World Media Award and Index on Censorship Award for Outstanding Commitment to Journalistic Integrity.
 Honorary Doctor of Letters, Strathclyde University; Honorary Doctor of Letters, Staffordshire University.

 Fergal is internationally recognised as a leading authority on world politics, international and current affairs as an author, broadcaster and television journalist.
 He is an excellent moderator, host and presenter and speaks on leadership, motivation, media, press relations and travel.
-In addition to world affairs he has extensive knowledge of Brexit and UK Politics.
+In addition to world affairs he has extensive knowledge of the politics of Britain and Ireland.